dmbarbour/wikilon/docs/AwelonLang.md

         42 = [41 succ]
         (et cetera)

 Definitions for `zero` and `succ` are left to the dictionary.
-However, in practice the definitions will be standardized and runtime-approved to simplify *Acceleration* for natural numbers and arithmetic.
-Although Awelon does not support other number types, Awelon does not support any other number types natively, but *Editable Views* can be leveraged to support numerical towers at the syntactic layer.
+However, in practice, the definitions will be standardized and runtime-approved to simplify *Acceleration* for natural numbers and arithmetic.
+Awelon does not support other number types, but *Editable Views* can feasibly be leveraged to support numerical towers at the syntactic layer.

 ## Embedded Texts

 Awelon has limited native support for embedding texts inline between double quotes such as `"Hello, world!"`.
 Embedded texts are limited to ASCII, specifically the subset valid in Awelon code (32-126) minus the double quote `"` (34).
 There are no escape characters, and there is no Unicode support.
-Semantically, a text represents a binary list.
+Semantically, a text represents an ASCII binary list.

         ""      = [null]
         "hello" = [104 "ello" cons]

-This limited support for texts is intended for unit test data, lightweight DSLs (such as regular expressions), lookup keys, comments and rendering hints, and similar features.
+This limited support for texts is intended for unit test data, lightweight DSLs (such as regular expressions), lookup keys, rendering hints, and similar features.
 More general, sophisticated text should instead be represented using binary *Secure Hash Resources* (see below) or structured data models.

 Definitions for `null` and `cons`, and hence the basic type for a list, are left to the dictionary.
 In practice, however, the dictionary definitions will be determined based on available runtime accelerations.
 In this case, acceleration may support lists using arrays under the hood.